-Crabbing for blue crab can also be a family activity – and if you don’t have access to a kitchen, or don’t care to cook, it can be a lesson in catch and release.
-Blue crabs can be found in the back bays and passes during the summer.
+Crabbing for blue crab can also be a family activity – and if you don’t have access to a kitchen or don’t care to cook, it can be a lesson in catch and release.
+Blue crabs can be found in the back bays and passes during the summer months.

-The most common method used to catch blue crabs is a basket.
-These inexpensive tools can be purchased at a tackle shop near the beach, then dropped from a pier, sea wall, kayak or canoe.
+The most common method used to catch blue crabs is a crab basket.
+Purchase these inexpensive tools at a tackle shop near the beach, then dropped from a pier, sea wall, kayak or canoe.

 Baskets aren’t the only way to catch blue crabs.
 The most basic crabbing is accomplished with a line and bait.
 You don’t even need a hook.
 Just tie the bait to the end of the line with a sinker.
 Drop the line and when a crab finds it, pull him slowly to the shore.
-A net will be necessary at this point to get the crab in if you plan to eat it.
-Crabs are not picky eaters, so you can use most anything for bait – fish parts work well, or try anything cheap.
+A net will be necessary if you plan to keep the crab for dinner.
+Crabs are not picky eaters, so you can use most anything for bait – fish parts work well.
 Have a container to keep your crab alive to make sure it is safe to consume.

-Keep in mind that, even for recreational crabbing, you must possess a saltwater fishing license.
+Keep in mind that, even for recreational crabbing, you must have a saltwater fishing license.
 Happy crabbing!